nginx/njs-acme/README.md

 ## Installation

 There are a few ways of using this repo.
 You can:
+* download `acme.js` from the latatest [Release](https://github.com/nginx/njs-acme/releases)
 * build an ACME-enabled Docker image to replace your existing NGINX image
 * use Docker to build the `acme.js` file to use with your NGINX installation
 * build `acme.js` using a locally installed Node.js toolkit to use with your NGINX installation

 Each option above is detailed in each section below.

+### Downloading the Latest Release
+You can download the latest released `acme.js` file from the [Releases](https://github.com/nginx/njs-acme/releases) page.
+Typically you would place this in the path `/usr/lib/nginx/njs_modules/acme.js` in your NGINX server.
+See the example [nginx.conf](examples/nginx.conf) to see how to integrate it into your NGINX configuration.

 ### Creating a Docker Image
 To create an Nginx+NJS+njs-acme Docker image, simply run: